-Plaintiffs object that the "American Crew IP Sale-Leaseback" divested the 2016 Term Lenders of key collateral and stripped away their first-priority lien on the American Crew IP without their consent.
+In a hotly contested series of contentions, Plaintiffs allege that the "American Crew IP Sale-Leaseback" divested the 2016 Term Lenders of key collateral and stripped away their firstpriority lien on the American Crew IP without their consent.
 (Complaint ¶ 233).
-Defendants contest whether Plaintiffs' consent was required.
-Plaintiffs contend that the "American Crew IP Sale-Leaseback" was an Event of Default under the 2016 Credit Agreement.
+Plaintiffs contend that the "American Crew IP Sale-Leaseback" was an "Event of Default" under the 2016 Credit Agreement.
 (Complaint ¶ 241).
 Section 8.1 of the 2016 Credit Agreement provides that it is an Event of Default "[i]f any of the following events shall occur and be continuing . . . : The Borrower or any Subsidiary Guarantor shall default in the observance or performance of any agreement contained in . . .
 Section 7."
 (Id.).
-According to the Complaint, the "American Crew IP Sale-Leaseback" was an entirely circular sale-leaseback transaction with no legitimate business purpose, and with the illegitimate purpose of stripping the 2016 Term Loan Facility lenders' lien on the American Crew IP so that the American Crew IP could instead be pledged to Ares as part of the 2019 Transaction.
+According to the Complaint, the "American Crew IP Sale-Leaseback" was an entirely circular sale-leaseback transaction with no legitimate business purpose, and with the illegitimate purpose of stripping the 2016 Term Lenders' lien on the American Crew IP so that the American Crew IP could instead be pledged to Ares as part of the "2019 Transaction."
 (Complaint ¶ 243).
-Further, according to the Complaint, the American Crew IP Sale-Leaseback was designed to deprive 2016 Term Lenders of the protection of the first-priority liens that they specifically bargained for, and upon which they relied in 2016 in extending credit to RCPC.
+Further, according to the Complaint, the American Crew IP Sale-Leaseback was designed to deprive the 2016 Term Lenders of the protection of the firstpriority liens that they specifically bargained for, and upon which they relied in 2016 in extending credit to RCPC.
 (Complaint ¶ 244).